 ucts were sourced in LDCs).
 Certain preferential rules of origin remain restrictive by requiring a "substantial" degree of transformation of a product to take place within an LDCs.
 This may reduce the usefulness of preferential market access, particularly for products manufactured by LDCs.
-According to International Trade Centre (ITC) studies on non-tariff measures (NTMs) in over 60 countries, rules of origin and related certification requirements remain among the most recurring obstacles to trade faced by MSMEs.
-With a view to improving transparency in preferential rules of origin, ITC, World Customs Organization and WTO launched the Rules of Origin Facilitator, which provides information on product-specific criteria, origin certification, cumulation, and other provisions that can allow businesses to reap the benefits of preferential treatment.

-In addition to preferential tariff treatment, NTMs such as product-labelling standards and sanitary and phytosanitary (SPS) measures exert a significant impact upon market access conditions facing LDCs.
+According to International Trade Centre (ITC) studies on non-tariff measures (NTMs) in over 60 countries, rules of origin and related certification requirements remain among the most recurring obstacles to trade faced by MSMEs.4 With a view to improving transparency in preferential rules of origin, ITC, World Customs Organization and WTO launched the Rules of Origin Facilitator, which provides information on product-specific criteria, origin certification, cumulation, and other provisions that can allow businesses to reap the benefits of preferential treatment.
+5 tary (SPS) measures exert a significant impact upon market access conditions facing LDCs.
 Technical assistance from development partners and value-chain managers to improve infrastructural, organizational, administrative and technical capabilities of LDCs would help them overcome the market restrictive impact of NTMs on their exports.